acaZdr/acaZdr/README.md

 # Hello there! 👋

-I'm Aleksandar Zdravković, a passionate second-year Computer Science student at the Faculty of Sciences.
+I'm Aleksandar Zdravković, a passionate third-year Computer Science student at the Faculty of Sciences.

 ## 🎓 Education
 - **Computer Science**, Faculty of Sciences, *2022-2025*